 In making the report, Campus Safety will:

 - Encourage the student to go to the hospital emergency room or the Center for Health and Wellness for medical services and offer to transport and/or accompany the student.

 - Provide resources to speak directly with the on-call counselor, an advocate from the Monadnock Center for Violence Prevention, or KSC’s Sexual Assault Victim Assistance provider for support in understanding, evaluating, and choosing among the services described in this protocol.

 - Inform the student of his/her rights and options including the options of filing charges through the student conduct system and Keene Police

 Information shared with Campus Safety is shared with others only on a need to know basis.
-A campus alert (without identifying the reporting student) may be issued in cases in which the incident presents a clear danger to the campus community.
+A campus alert (without identifying the reporting individual) may be issued in cases in which the incident presents a clear danger to the campus community.
 Any and all actions taken, including the possible release of a warning to the community, would be designed to protect the reporting individual’s identity.

 Investigations of reports

 In most cases, the reporting individual has the option of deciding whether Campus Safety and/or the Keene Police will investigate the reported assault.
-An investigation of the incident by Campus Safety would include questioning of all parties involved and gathering property otentially associated with the assault.
-Campus Safety will make all efforts to maintain the reporting student’s anonymity during the investigation.
-The reporting student’s identity will not be revealed to the press, discussed in Campus Safety radio transmissions that might be monitored or discussed in any public area.
+An investigation of the incident by Campus Safety would include questioning of all parties involved and gathering property potentially associated with the assault.
+Campus Safety will make all efforts to maintain the reporting individual’s anonymity during the investigation.
+The reporting individual’s identity will not be revealed to the press, discussed in Campus Safety radio transmissions that might be monitored or discussed in any public area.

 The health and safety of a reporting student is of primary concern.
 Campus Safety will refer the student to appropriate campus offices for support with possible changes in living arrangement for safety reasons and help in managing academic demands.